scaljeri/javascript-dependency-injection-deprecated/README.md

      // di.getInstance('$bar') === di.getInstance('$bar')

 ### Factories
-A class can produces instances of an other class
+A class can produce instances of an other class

      class Bar {
          getFoo(input) {